lealre/crawler-to-dash/README.md

 By setting the environmental variables, the script can store the scraped raw data in three different sources: MongoDB using [pymongo](https://pymongo.readthedocs.io/en/stable/#), an AWS S3 bucket as a JSON file (using [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)), and local storage as a JSON file.

+Below is a quick demonstration of the dashboard.

 <img src="media/demo.gif" style="width: 100%;">

 It's possible to run the dashboard using Docker Compose.